-It is critical that any person who applies for a driver’s license in New Jersey ensures that the application has been filled out accurately and honestly.
-Any false information, even a simple oversight or misremembrance, can result in an investigation and possible criminal charges under N.J.S.A.
-2C:21-3b, also known as filing a false instrument.
+When applying for a driver’s license or submitting any other kind of official paperwork in New Jersey, there is a lot of information that one must ensure is correct.
+Any false information, even an innocent oversight or misremembrance, can result in an investigation and possible criminal charges under N.J.S.A.
+2C:21-3b, also known as Offering a False Instrument for Filing.

-A person who receives a phone call from a Motor Vehicle Commission investigator regarding an application must speak with an attorney right away.
+A person who receives a phone call from a Motor Vehicle Commission (MVC) investigator regarding an application, for example, must speak with an attorney right away.
 This is true even if the person is confident that any “false” information is just an error and not intended to deceive.

-An “instrument” for purposes of this law can be any document or application form that is submitted to the government for the purpose of record keeping.
-According to New Jersey statute 2C:21-3b, a person can be found guilty of offering a false instrument if:
+An “instrument” for purposes of this law can be any document or application form that is submitted to the government for the purpose of record-keeping.
+According to New Jersey statute 2C:21-3b, a person can be found guilty of Offering a False Instrument for Filing if:

 - he/she knows that a written document/application (“instrument”) contains a false statement or false information; and

 - he/she offers or presents it to a public office or public servant with knowledge or belief that it will be filed with, registered or recorded in or otherwise become a part of the records of such public office or public servant.

 In the case of applying for or renewing a driver’s license, a person can be charged if they submit evidence to the MVC that they know is false and expect will be filed or become part of public records.
 For example, a person who has a driver’s license in another state but indicates on the NJ license application that he/she does not, has submitted a false instrument.
 Likewise, an immigrant who lies about his/her legal status or uses a false name has committed this crime.

 Penalties and Fines